SakariyeA/Azure-End-To-End-Data-Engineering-Project/README.md

     Loaded refined data from the Silver Layer into:
         The Gold Layer in the Data Lake for aggregated and analytics-ready data.
-        Azure SQL Database for further structured reporting and analysis.
+        Azure Synapse for further structured reporting and analysis.

 5. Data Reporting